flexjdev/simple-graphics-engine/README.md

 # simple-graphics-engine
-A simple 3D Graphics Engine developed in Visual Basic .NET in 2013 as part of the Extended Project Qualification (EPQ).
+A simple 3D Graphics Engine (software rendering) developed in Visual Basic .NET in 2013 as part of the Extended Project Qualification (EPQ).
 Includes basic physics support.

 # Functionality
 ## Rendering